 Other events (e.g. "Tour started") will also be logged as normal once a user starts interacting with the Chameleon experience.
 You will see all these within your analytics platform (e.g. Amplitude, Heap, Mixpanel, Google Analytics) and can use this to further analyze the conversion or relative impact of your Chameleon experiment*.

-* It is within our plans to deliver reporting within the Chameleon Dashboard to measure experiment success and goal conversion, let us know what you'd like to see here.
+📩 It is within our plans to deliver and improve reporting within the Chameleon Dashboard to measure success and goal conversion, let us know what you'd like to see here.

-To create a Test Group, simply add an extra "sampling filter" filter to your Target Audience that selects a random sample of users of the desired size.
+To create a Test Group, simply add an extra "sampling filter" filter to your Segment that selects a random sample of users of the desired size.
 This means you can still target users based on other conditions, such as user properties, events, data sources, etc.

 To add the sampling filter:

 Select Default properties as the type of filter

 Use more than or less than to define the range of users